wezong/collegeapp/README.md

 The project will use ChatGPT for natural language processing, helping to interpret and generate text-based responses from/to the user.
 A matching algorithm will then analyze both sets of data to find the best-fit universities for each student.
 The recommendations will be accompanied by personalized explanations, explaining why each university might suit the student’s preferences.
 Additionally, a feedback mechanism will be integrated to continuously refine and improve the matching algorithm based on user experiences.

 ### Project Outline and Timeline
-What are the steps to complete the project?
-State your milestones and the dates you want to complete them.
 1. Project Prosposal (October 26)
 Define project goals, design overview, and metrics.